IFC One Saigon: History

 The tower covers 6800 sqm of land on the bank of the Saigon River.
 The tower's construction started in 2007 and was expected to be completed in 2012.
-Saigon M&C would have become one of the highest-priced real estate developments in Vietnam and was expected to be the second tallest building in Ho Chi Minh City, after Bitexco Financial Tower.
+Saigon M&C would have become one of the highest-priced real estate developments in Vietnam and was expected to be the second tallest building in Ho Chi Minh City, after Bitexco Financial Tower at that tim.
 However, construction work was halted in 2011, with the building being 80% complete.
 In 2017, outstanding debts of the developer totaling over VND 7,000 billion were sold to the Vietnam Asset Management for VND 680 billion (US$29 million).
 After defaulting on the debts, the building was seized by Vietnam Asset Management and put up for auction.
 The developers are on trial for falsifying documents that were used to secure the loans from Dong A Bank.

 According to the city's construction department, Saigon One Tower and other stalled or delayed projects in the city are due to the 2008 financial crisis.

 In 2021, the tower was acquired by Viva Land and renamed IFC One Saigon and is currently under construction as a mixed-used development.
 The building will contain offices, residential apartments, and retail outlets.

+In 2022, many of the glass panels cladding the building's exterior on the side adjacent to Khánh Hội Bridge crosses Bến Nghé Canal, have been removed.
+Notably, the structure's façade featured large triangular panels with a color gradient shifting from red to green, creating an effect reminiscent of dragon scales.
+These panels combined to form an LED screen covering the entire front of the building (excluding the podium); the screen was used for commercial advertising, political messaging campaigns, and national holiday celebrations.
+However, no further construction work has taken place since the exterior cladding was replaced.